 How can you learn the skill to make more powerful race-winning moves?

-If we take a look at the initial phase of your attack, all you need to focus on is neural strength.
-If you watch a power meter file from your most powerful attempts, you are very likely above 1000Watts or even higher.
+If we look at the initial phase of your attack, all you need to focus on is neural strength.
+If you watch a power meter file from your most aggressive attempts, you are likely above 1000 watts or even higher.

-In this article, I’ll give you suggestions to improve your initial launch of a powerful attack.
+This article will illustrate how to improve your initial launch of a powerful attack.

 How to improve your explosiveness with power sprints